mateja82/unicorn/README.md

 # Unicorn Project

 Unicorn Project is an open source Cloud Learning initiative.
+If you are one of these, you're in the right place:

+- Developer, who wants to go deeper to Cloud and DevOps.
+- SysAdmin, who wants to go deeper to Cloud and DevOps.
+- Cloud Engineer or Achitect who wants to learn more about end-to-end application design and deployment in the Cloud.

+Regardless if you're an absolute beginner, or an experienced professional - we promisse you that you'll learn a bunch.

 Unicorn Project has a single objective: to **help you become a Cloud Ninja, or improve your Ninja Skills**.
 Cloud Ninja may mean Cloud Developer, Cloud Engineer or a Cloud Architect.